Drenwor/idleheroes_simulator/README.md

 The following features are currently supported in the simulator:
 * Gold/Gem ratio per player.
 Gives best ingame ratio possible and where to get it.
 * Tavern profit in absolute and relative gem values.
 * Event balance versus daily quest.
-Profit in event versus out of it.
+Profit in events (Heroic Scroll, Wishing Coin) versus out of it.
 * Monthly resource balance.

 ## Assumptions